Mint-Julep/JS-UI-DOM-Teamwork-2015/README.md

   `$ npm install`

+3. Install bower

+  `$ npm install bower -g`

+4. Install all of the required bower packages

+  `$ bower install`

-3. Start the application
+5. Start the application

   `$ npm start`

-4. Open your browser and enter the server URL (default port is 3000)
+6. Open your browser and enter the server URL (default port is 3000)

   `http://localhost:3000/`